 =INDEX($E$4:$E$11, MATCH(MIN(ABS($E$4:$E$11 - TODAY())), ABS($E$4:$E$11 - TODAY()), 0))

-- ABS($E$4:$E$11 – TODAY()): This will find the difference between given dates and today’s date and returns an absolute difference.
+- ABS($E$4:$E$11 – TODAY()): This will find the difference between the given dates and today’s date and returns an absolute difference.

-- MATCH(MIN(ABS($E$4:$E$11 – TODAY())): this sub formula matches the minimum absolute difference.
+- MATCH(MIN(ABS($E$4:$E$11 – TODAY())): this sub-formula matches the minimum absolute difference.

 - Lastly, $E$4:$E$11 is the data range where we will try to find the index value.